 In compliance with the U.S. Drug-Free Workplace Act of 1988, Winrock has a longstanding commitment to provide a safe, quality-oriented and productive work environment, wherever we work globally.
-Alcohol and drug abuse poses a threat to the health and safety of Winrock employees and to the security of Winrock’s equipment and facilities.
+Alcohol and drug abuse pose a threat to the health and safety of Winrock employees and to the security of Winrock’s equipment and facilities.
 For these reasons, Winrock is committed to the elimination of drug and alcohol use and abuse in the workplace.

 Employees should report to work fit for duty and free of any adverse effects of illegal drugs or alcohol.
 This policy does not prohibit employees from the lawful use and possession of prescribed medications.
 Employees must, however, consult with their doctors about the medications’ effect on their fitness for duty and ability to work safely, and they must promptly disclose any work restrictions to their manager.